Is homebirth safe?

 Don't skip these important things...

 Don't shop for midwives to find that one that accepts your risk factors when others have declined you.
 Don't skip routine screening tests.
 Do the glucose screening- it's super important to not grow babies in high blood sugar!
 Exercise and eat well, because unhealthy placentas are not safe.
 That also means you high-stress mommas need to get your chill on, because cortisol is equally harmful to growing babies and placentas.
 Dont' skip the anatomy ultrasound, because babies with problems deserve extra help.
 And if you measure small or large, or go past 41 weeks, get that extra monitoring .
 BTW, have that baby before 42 weeks- accept our tricks to get that labor rolling, because risks due legitimately increase after 41 weeks, ok?
-It's not a myth, but we can certainly discuss that reasonably instead of scaring you like "pitocin at 40 weeks is the only safe way!"
+It's not a myth, but we can certainly discuss that reasonably instead of scaring you.
 No dear, we will not just throw one study at you, but give you a large data of information, which includes legitimate points from all sides.

 Isn't that kinda a lot?
 Oh, but there is so much more.